emsesp/docs/Troubleshooting.md

 ems-esp:/#
 ```

+If you want to see the EMS data streaming in, use the `watch` command.
+See [Console](Console?id=monitoring-the-ems-traffic).

 ### MQTT is not stable

 If you're noticing that MQTT messages are failing to arrive at the broker try: